chvnaveenkumar/CodeWord/Documentation/Meetings and Emails/faculty meet.md

 - Other than that she suggested to give link to developer's personal website.
 - Asked to remove the logo so that it can be used by professor of other university.

+## General Mentor comments
+1. Excellent bulleted list.
+Outstanding work by your team!
+2. Please number items so we can refer to them easily.
+3. Which user stories are you presenting?
+Follow the plan.
+4. Where are the UI sketches?
+We must show sketches and get feedback before we begin doing screens.
+5. Next week, show client/mentor UI sketches for each MVP 2 required screen.
+Incorporate current comments.
+6. Read all comments carefully, and make sure changes are reflected – especially in the GDP 2 user stories and requirements.
+7. By Wednesday, assign one person to each item – that person is responsible for ensuring the item has been incorporated into the project plan.
+Put their name in brackets at the beginning of each item as illustrated below (I just randomly assigned [Naveen] to the first two items.
+8. As you address our comments and incorporate them into the plan, please mark them DONE (the information has been applied to the project) See the first item for an example.
+9. Please check spelling and use proper capitalization and formatting.